OpsMx/vault-lite/README.md

 enterprise Vault.
 It by no means implements any of the other enforcement components vault does.

-First off testing is done with HTTP calls, and later the Vault client (Not implemented now) HTTP Calls:
+TODO: Fix name globbing pickup of policies...

 Supports no namespaces
 Supports no secrets

+First off testing is done with HTTP calls, and later the Vault client (Not implemented now) HTTP Calls:

 Using Vault:
 0) go get github.com/hashicorp/vault/api